nicksavill/kDNA-annotation/README.md

 #### Step 2

+In `config.yaml` change
-Edit the `project` parameter in `config.yaml` to the full path name of the project.
+- the `project` parameter to the full path name of the project,
+- the `minicircle fasta infile` parameter to the file name of the minicircle fasta file in the directory Infile,
+- the `maxicircle fasta infile` parameter to the file name of the maxicircle fasta file in the directory Infile,
+- the `unedited mRNA fasta infile` parameter to the file name of the unedited mRNA fasta file in the directory Infile,
+- the `edited mRNA fasta infile` parameter to the file name of the edited mRNA fasta file in the directory Infile,
+- the `transcriptomics infile` parameter to the file name of the transcriptomics sam file in the directory Infile,

 #### Step 3